Are You Perspicacious?

 So we had a debate amongst ourselves whether a screw could make its way from outside the engine into the intake manifold then into a cylinder and back out again.
 It’s a pretty good bar bet because the conventional wisdom is that once the screw got past the intake valve it would either stay in the barrel or be thrust out past the exhaust valve and into the big sky.
 The magic screw theory seemed impossible to some of us, until you remember what a dynamic environment a cylinder is in with a crank turning at 2700 RPMs.
 It turns out that a couple of our teammates had seen it before.
 And one was from a loose plenum on an RV.
 Here’s the loose screw and some of the havoc it wreaked.

 And here’s the rub.
 The loose screw wasn’t causing the engine to quit.
 The power loss was caused by a loose fuel line that was allowing air to be sucked into the fuel line.
 So then the question was why didn’t the line just stay broken and cause fuel starvation until it was fixed?
 Why did it work most of the time and then chop the fuel randomly?
-Our best answer is heat, with an assist to angle of attack.
-As things heated and cooled, and when you add in G forces from climbs and turns, the opportunities for leaks waxed and waned.
+Our best answer is heat, with an assist to angle of attack and bank angles.
+As things heated and cooled, and when you factor in G forces from climbs and turns, the opportunities for leaks waxed and waned.